talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer audienceId = 56; // Integer | The ID of the audience.
+        Long audienceId = 56; // Long | The ID of the audience.
         String upFile = "upFile_example"; // String | The file containing the data that is being imported. try {
             ModelImport result = apiInstance.importAudiencesMemberships(audienceId, upFile);